IHP-GmbH/TO_Dec2024/RF_amplifiers/doc/source/amplifiers.rst

     :align: center

-on the left side of the amplifer the for 50Ω resistors are connected to the input-microstriplines.
+on the left side of the amplifier the for 50Ω resistors are connected to the input-microstriplines.